 Total

 Balance as at December 31, 2017 \$ 2,245,498

 Accretion 271,547

 Interest expense 35,449

 Principal repayments (1,776,935)

 Interest payments (29,451)

 Foreign exchange movement 147,297

 Balance December 31, 2018 \$ 893,405

-Interest expense 16,314
+Interest expense 32,092

 Interest payments -

-Foreign exchange movement (18,251)
+Foreign exchange movement (36,937)

-Balance March 31, 2019 \$ 891,468
+Balance June 30, 2019 \$ 888,560

 The deferred payment (US\$2,000,000) forms part of the acquisition of the Segilola Project in Osun, Nigeria becoming payable at the earlier of August 22, 2018 or completion of the financing for full scale development of the Project.
 Upon acquisition of the Segilola Project the Deferred Payment was recognised at its discounted value using an annualized rate of 20%.
 Subsequent to initial recognition an accretion expense of the fair value of the Deferred Payment over a period of two (2) years until August 22, 2018 was charged through the Statement of Comprehensive Loss.
 The deferred payment became subject to an annual interest rate of LIBOR plus 2% from August 22 2018.
 In November 2018 a total of \$1,806,386 was paid with agreement with the third party reached to defer the US\$650,000 balance payable until February 28, 2019.
 Upon agreement for the deferral being reached, the annual interest rate increased to LIBOR plus 5%.
-As at the date of signing these financial statements the balance payable together with interest remains unpaid and continues to incur interst at a rate of LIBOR plus 5%.
+As at the date of signing these financial statements the balance payable together with interest remains unpaid and continues to incur interest at a rate of LIBOR plus 5%.
+It is the Company's intention to pay the remaining balance of the Deferred Payment from the subscription proceeds of the current share placement.

-NOTES TO THE CONDENSED CONSOLIDATED INTERIM FINANCIAL STATEMENTS FOR THE THREE MONTHS ENDED MARCH 31, 2019 AND 2018 In Canadian dollars, except where noted (unaudited)
+NOTES TO THE CONDENSED CONSOLIDATED INTERIM FINANCIAL STATEMENTS FOR THE THREE AND SIX MONTHS ENDED JUNE 30, 2019 AND 2018 In Canadian dollars, except where noted (unaudited)